Team vault

 To start off, each team member first has to sync to the same git repository.
 With no team vault settings configured yet, all members who sync with that repository will have full access to the same connections with this configuration.

-You can then configure the vault authentication in the Vault settings menu.
-First, you can choose between user-based and group-based authentication.
+You can then configure the vault authentication in the Vault Access settings menu.
+First, you can enable role-based authentication.

-If, at a later date, you want to change the passphrase / group secrets of a vault user / group, you can do so at the edit button for the user / group entry.
-This action will re-encrypt the entire vault data and restart.
-This operation will take a while as this is a compute-intensive operation.
+If, at a later date, you want to change the role secret key you have access to, you can do so at the edit button for the role entry.
+This action will re-encrypt the entire vault data and will take a while as this is a compute-intensive operation.

-You can also delete a user / group.
-This will perform the same operation with the main difference that all personal / group-only connections will be encrypted with the generic vault key again, meaning that they will be accessible to everyone.
+You can also delete a role if you have access to it.
+This will perform the same operation with the main difference that all role-based connections will be re-encrypted to remove the specific role secret key from it.

 Merge conflicts